scarv/eliminate/README.md

     - Copy the label file `src/[area/latency]/coco/eliminate_label.txt`, and paste it to `extern/coco-alma/examples/ibex/labels/`.

-    - Enter `extern/coco-alma` and follow the instructions of `README.md` to genearte the execution trace of each `eliminate` micro-benchmark and therefore evaluate the non-leakage of each custom secure instruction.
+    - Enter `extern/coco-alma` and follow the instructions of `README.md` to
+      - parse the core
+      - compile the micro-benchmark
+      - generate the execution trace
+      - verify non-leakage of custom secure instruction

   - Using the patch
     - **TBA**